AND1 Live Tour

 The AND1 Live Tour, formerly known as the AND1 Mixtape Tour, was a traveling basketball competition and exhibition that existed from 1998 to 2008.
 It was presented by B-Ball and Company and the basketball apparel manufacturer AND1.
-A group of streetball players, along with Emcee Rell and B-Ball and Company CEO Linda Hill, travel from town to town and challenge teams composed of local talent.
-Games tend to be characterized by isolation one-on-one ball handling moves and acrobatic slam dunks and alley-oops.
+A group of streetball players, along with Emcee Rell and B-Ball and Company CEO Linda Hill, travelled from town to town and challenge teams composed of local talent.
+Games tended to be characterized by isolation one-on-one ball handling moves and acrobatic slam dunks and alley-oops.

 The tour was televised in half-hour "Streetball" segments on ESPN2, and were compiled into highlight reels, offered under the mark AND1 Mixtape, which were sold on DVD.
 AND1 has released 10 volumes.
 The first mixtape was AND1 Mixtape Volume 1 (1998) and the most recent is AND1 Mixtape X (2008).
 The AND1 team has toured the world, meeting success against most international teams and scoring wins over adversaries from places as diverse as Chile and Angola, remaining undefeated outside the continental United States until they lost to the debuting Puerto Rico Streetballers in 2012.